 Food Pantry Needs - Thank you to all those who have been so generous!
 Please bring your donations to the church office during the hours of 10am-2pm Monday through Friday.
 Alternatively, you can help by writing a check to St. Philip’s and note “Food Pantry” on the memo line.
 We appreciate your generosity–thank you!

-Knitting Circle is Back!
-The Deacon Pat Arey Knitting Circle will resume on Thursday, September 21st at 11:00am.
+Knitting Circle – The Deacon Pat Arey Knitting Circle meets on Thursdays at 11:00am.
 We meet each Thursday from 11:00am-1:00pm.
 All skill levels are welcome.
 Questions?
 Give Lolly Thomas a call at 410-268-0980.

 St. Philip’s Mission Statement & Vision: